TricksterGuy/TricksterGuy.github.io/_posts/2019-4-30-The-Bare-Minimum-Chicken.md

 ## The Making of

-Weigh in, I tend to weigh food to know how much I'm eating, and to calculate nutritional information.
+Weigh in, I always weigh food these days to know how much I'm eating, and to calculate nutritional information.

 {% include image.html
             img="/images/2019-4-30-The-Bare-Minimum-Chicken/weigh-in.jpg"
-            title="Weigh in"
+            alt="Weigh in"
-            caption="" %}
+            caption="Weighing" %}

 Oh if you are wondering the scale is [Etekcity's Digital Kitchen Scale](https://www.etekcity.com/product/100167), its alright I like that it came with its own bowl, I do hate the beeping when you turn it on, and the auto turn off feature.